Install this application on your home screen for quick and easy access when you’re on the go.

 In recognition of the contributions made to all areas of European political science, the ECPR awards six prizes each year.
 These prizes cover a wide spectrum of achievement, from the Jean Blondel PhD Prize awarded for the most outstanding thesis at an ECPR institution, to the Lifetime Achievement Award, presented to those individuals' whose work has contributed significantly to the furtherment of the discipline.

-The Dirk Berg-Schlosser Award is given for the best participant poster in the poster session at the ECPR Summer School in Methods and Techniques.
+The Dirk Berg-Schlosser Award is given for outstanding pedagogy as a Teaching Assistant at the ECPR Methods School.

 The Hans Daalder Prize is awarded for the best paper presented at the ECPR Graduate Student Conference.